-And whether this is in home care or in some sort of assisted living facility, the Australian Government recognises the additional financial strain this places on many families and may help cover a portion of the costs on a range of aged care services based on your level of need.
+And whether this is home care or in some sort of assisted living facility, the Australian Government recognises the additional financial strain this places on many families and may help cover a portion of the costs on a range of aged care services based on your level of need.

 Your GP, social worker, hospital discharge planner or other advisor might recommend that you get an Aged Care Assessment.
 The assessment is to work out if you are eligible for financial assistance for home care or residential aged care.